 We are committed to helping individuals and families enroll in health insurance they can afford or that they qualify for.
 We have insurance navigators at some of our clinics or can schedule an appointment with a navigator.
 These trained specialists will help patients sign up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.

 Our patient advocate also makes referrals to other nonprofit organizations when they encounter patients who need help with food, housing, or social services.

-Go directly to an urgent care center or the emergency room of a hospital.
+Go directly to an urgent care center or the emergency room of a hospital

-When we’re closed: We’re open 51 weeks a year.
+We’re open 51 weeks a year.
 We’re closed the week between Christmas and New Year’s Day.
 In addition, our clinics and administrative offices are closed on the following major holidays: New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving Day and Christmas Day.